MicrosoftDocs/defender-docs/defender-office-365/outbound-spam-policies-configure.md

 - For our recommended settings for outbound spam policies, see [EOP outbound spam policy settings](recommended-settings-for-eop-and-office365.md#eop-outbound-spam-policy-settings).

-- The default [alert policies](/purview/alert-policies#threat-management-alert-policies) named **Email sending limit exceeded**, **Suspicious email sending patterns detected**, and **User restricted from sending email** already send email notifications to members of the **TenantAdmins** (**Global admins**) group about unusual outbound email activity and blocked users due to outbound spam.
+- The default [alert policies](/purview/alert-policies#threat-management-alert-policies) named **Email sending limit exceeded**, **Suspicious email sending patterns detected**, and **User restricted from sending email** already send email notifications to members of the **TenantAdmins** group (**Global Administrator** members) group about unusual outbound email activity and blocked users due to outbound spam.
 For more information, see [Verify the alert settings for restricted users](outbound-spam-restore-restricted-users.md#verify-the-alert-settings-for-restricted-users).
 We recommend that you use these alert policies instead of the notification options in outbound spam policies.

 ## Use the Microsoft Defender portal to create outbound spam policies